A. ICT (Inverted Calcaneus Technique) is a method of treatment used by the Heel Clinic specifically for heel related ailments.

 Q. What are the qualifications of the Consultants?

 A. The Clinic has Podiatrists specialising in biomechanics only, an Exercise Physiologist and a footwear consultant with over 25 years knowledge (and former sufferer of acute heel pain).
-All consultants have extensive sporting and exercise backgrounds.

 Q. I have tried everything and nothing has worked.
-Why is it now getting worse?

-Xrays: Foot xrays are recommended to determin spur growth.
+Xrays: Foot xrays are recommended to determine spur growth.
 Spurs grow quite naturally all over the body and are stimulated by pain, but are not part of the pain.
 Unfortunately treatments for the ailments Plantar fasciitis and Achilles tendonitis are based on the xray image of spur development.

 Rest: To rest the daily weight bearing load off the feet is not feasible or practical due to daily needs and lifestyle.